Save the Date

 Check out All of our News Items

-The due date to submit updates to District Instructional Technology Plans has been extended to June 30, 2026.
 Plans need to be submitted to the LHRIC by April 15th.
-Please visit our information page for recorded webinars on what is expected and guidelines for this work.
-Any questions please contact Mary Lynn Collins-Callanan
+Please visit our information page for recorded webinars on what is expected and the guidelines for this work.
+Any questions, please contact Mary Lynn Collins-Callanan

 Districts Come Together to Share their MTSS Process & Learn How Renaissance's eduCLIMBER Can Assist with this work> Read more about the eduCLIMBER workshop